 Flash forward many years, my kids were learning to ski at that same camp, and my desire to own a boat peaked.
 I still preferred the v-drive design, primarily for the interior space.

-So when I started looking a few years ago, I missed out on an open bow Excel...a beautiful one owner boat (also in Indiana).
-I was bummed...and my wife wasn't yet sold on the whole boat idea.
+When I started looking, I missed out on an open bow Excel...a beautiful one owner boat (also in Indiana).
+I was bummed even though my wife wasn't yet sold on the whole boat idea.

 Then I ran across and almost ended up getting a 176.
 However, I held off...worried about the potential lack of interior space and also the condition of the motor of that specific boat.

 Next, I saw a 196 that looked good in photos, but not so good in person.
 Even though it was a good deal, I couldn't get past how much work would need to be done cosmetically.
 The next boat was a later model 196, but I lost interest after reading about the issues with the gauges used in that era.
-Also, the design of the 196 would get better (in my opinion) with the introduction of the storage behind the rear bench seat.
-But, the price was so good it still was a good buy - just not for me.
+Also, the design of the 196 would get better (in my opinion) with the redesign in 2002 of the storage behind the rear seat.
+The price was so good it still was a good buy - just not for me.

 I kept looking, thinking I might get lucky and find a nice 196 for a good price, but every now and then I'd be drawn to either Barefoot or Excel listings.
 I ended up liking the Excel more, with the walk-through windshield and teak accents.
 At this point I think the only thing that would lure me away would be a Super Sport or Super AIr Nautique.

 But as a first time boat owner, I really like the Excel and look forward to doing more updates.